stokeham/eeprom-writer/README.md

 # eeprom-writer
 Arduino firmware for EEPROM Writer project.

-This code should be compiled by the Arduino IDE and run on an Arduino Mega 2560.
+This code should be compiled by the Arduino IDE and run on an Arduino ~~Mega 2560~~ Uno.

 For project documentation, refer to http://danceswithferrets.org/geekblog/?page_id=903